Is weed legal in Mexico?

 Mexico has had a long and complicated relationship with cannabis throughout its history.
-Although marijuana has been grown in Mexico since as early as the 16th century, when hemp was popular for rope and textiles, in 1920 the production of cannabis for recreational use was banned and in 1927 exports were also forbidden.
+Marijuana has been grown in Mexico since as early as the 16th century when hemp was popular for rope and textiles.
+In 1920, the production of cannabis for recreational use was banned and in 1927, exports were also forbidden.
 Soon after, marijuana was criminalized throughout the country.
 Mexican weed laws and policies in many ways mirrored and were shaped by the anti-marijuana movement that developed in the United States at the same time.

 But not always.
 In 1940, Mexico completely rethought its drug policies.
 For six months, the Federal Regulation of Drug Addiction decriminalized the sale and use of small amounts of marijuana, cocaine, and heroin and released small-time drug offenders from jails.
 Instead of imposing punitive measures, the law allowed doctors to establish outpatient clinics and treatments and prescribe narcotics to addicts.

 Despite generally encouraging early reports, including the cratering of the illegal drug trade, the law was overturned.
 Citing wartime shortages in morphine and cocaine, and facing threats of US embargoes due to the policy, the government threw out the legislation and restored the earlier penalties.
 By December 1940, a new administration took over in Mexico and began military operations against marijuana farmers.
 With US aid, unsuccessful attempts were made to eradicate crops of marijuana and poppy fields in the 1970s with aerial spraying of herbicides.